Sleep Apnea Solutions

 How is sleep apnea treated?

-Before beginning treatment, you must first be officially diagnosed with sleep apnea.
+Before beginning sleep apnea treatment, you must first be officially diagnosed with sleep apnea.
 This typically requires a sleep study.
 Once you are diagnosed, many doctors recommend a CPAP (continuous positive airway pressure) machine.
 This machine pumps air into your mouth and nose to help you breathe more easily during sleep.
 However, these machines are difficult to adapt to and many people give up treatment.

 At Gilbart Dental Care, we offer an alternative dental treatment option.
 We can provide you with an oral appliance (similar to a mouthguard) that will alleviate snoring and help you sleep better at night.
 The appliance is worn while you sleep and moves your jaw forward so that the airway is not able to collapse.
 This will help you maintain good breathing patterns throughout the night.